 This package includes the following 4 advanced tests and 120 minutes of Zoom consultation time with Dr Gupta:

 1. Mycotoxin profile: investigates mold toxicity

-2. GI-MAP: investigates the gut-brain connection
+2. GI-MAP: investigates the gut-brain connection (zonulin is NOT included)

 3. Organic acids test: investigates the capability of your liver and detox pathways